pearcy/Home-Improov6/README.md

 * Akeneo PIM (database for tools and material lists)
 * API calls to pull in article content (from Ghost CMS) and tools & material list from database (Akeneo)

 </br >

+##### Development Notes
+* Not able to make Gatsby Content API work with my site due to environmental errors (spent 2 hours troubleshooting, re-installing, etc.)
+* Installed repo on Netlifly as a workaround to my local enviromental errors.
+I can work locally, push to Github and Netlify will auto-update.
+    ```shell
+     ⚠ pngquant pre-build test failed
+  ℹ compiling from source
+  ✖ Error: pngquant failed to build, make sure that libpng is installed
+    ```
+*

 </br >

 ## Quick start